PARADISE OF SWEET WINES!

 80% of the harvest into Grand Vin.
 Residual sugar 8.3%, alcohol 13.5%, acidity 4.2 g/l H2SO4.
 Harvest ended on the record-breaking earliest date of 26th September and lasted only 9 days!

 I'm totally in heaven.
-Extraordinarily concentrated aromas of dried fruits, candied orange peel, mango, guava, candied apricot.
+Extraordinarily concentrated aromas of dried fruits, candied orange peel, mango, guava, and candied apricot.
 Phenomenal purity and intensity.
 Wow!
 Incredibly long ongoing aftertaste which lasts for more than one minute.
 Paradise in heaven.
 100p.

 Residual sugar 7.3%, alcohol 14.0%, acidity 4.5 g/l H2SO4.